FREE Shipping on orders over $899

 7. Headache : Dehydration often manifests as a headache.

-8. Rapid Heart Rate : Lack of water can increase heart rate.
+8. Rapid Heart Rate : Lack of water can increase your heart rate.

 The Impact of Dehydration on Health

 Dehydration, although often underestimated, can have a significant impact on overall health.
-We mention the most common and important problems of how it affects different systems and organs of the body.
+We'll discuss the most common and significant problems and how it affects different body systems and organs.

 1. Skin Problems

 The skin is the largest organ in the body and plays a crucial role in protecting the body.
-Proper hydration is essential to maintaining healthy skin .
+Proper hydration is essential for maintaining healthy skin .
 Lack of water can lead to:

-• Aggravation of skin conditions such as acne and psoriasis.
+• Worsening of skin conditions such as acne and psoriasis.

 2. Digestive Problems